-Breeding Op' Ends
+Breeding Operation Ends archived

 UPDATE 02/24/10: Officials report that the offending male dog named Uno (right photo) was euthanized Wednesday.
 Today, the three remaining female American pit bulldogs seized at the Haacker's Dream Bulldog Ranch were euthanized as well.
 "No one witnessed the actual attack on the child, but all of the [dogs] in the pen potentially had access to the little girl during this fatal attack," said Animal Services Director Jill Lancon.
 "We can't risk another tragedy."

 Lori Haaker, the mother of the child, is an active breeder of Scott type American bulldogs and hybrids.
 The two Haaker dogs depicted in the photo clearly illustrate pit bull type dogs (See: Pit bull faq) and once again raises the issue of exactly how to classify the Scott type American bulldog.
 The Scott type and breed standard is by definition a pit bull-mix, as the breed was directly developed by crossing early Johnson lines with the American pit bull terrier.

 Pit bull breeders, owners and kennel clubs of have been disguising the pit bull's name since 1936.
 The Scott type American bulldog seems to be the latest outcrop.
 Though Haaker's website, dreambulldogranch.com, appears to be offline, one can browse the site's web archives.
 We found this page particularly ironic: "We are working toward a personal goal in our breeding program where the emphasis is on a temperament that is above all, people and child friendly."